Ladybug

 Ladybugs can be found in many parts of the world, including North America, Europe, and Asia.
 They have a wide distribution and are found in various habitats, including forests, fields, gardens, and urban areas.

-In North America, some of the most common species of ladybugs include the seven-spotted ladybug and the convergent ladybug.
+In North America, some of the most common species include the seven-spotted ladybug and the convergent ladybug.
 In Europe, the two-spotted ladybug and the seven-spotted ladybug are among the most frequently seen species.
 In Asia, the Asian lady beetle is a common species of ladybug.

 Ladybugs are small, round insects known for their bright colors and distinctive black spots.
 They typically range in size from 1/8 to 3/8 inch (3 to 10 mm), with most species measuring between 3/16 and 1/4 inch (5 and 7 mm).
 They have a convex, dome-shaped body and short, club-shaped antennae.